ashprograms/ashprograms.github.io/portfolio/index.md

 My skills include:

 **Advanced programming**
- - I have been programming on Roblox & LuaU for 4 years, and mainly focus on backend.
+ - I have been programming on Roblox for 5 years, and mainly focus on backend.
 I work a lot with datastores as well.
- - Discord integration: I work a lot with integrating Discord w/ Roblox.
+ - Discord integration: I work a lot with integrating Discord with Roblox.

 **Other Skills**
- - Intermediate Python
+ - Intermediate Python (especially webservers)
- - Linux (i daily drive arch)
+ - Linux (preferred distro is arch
  - GitHub
- - Very basic C
+ - HTML/CSS
- - Basic HTML / CSS

 ---